Differentiate Between Independent Variable And Dependent Variable

 4. Consider Control Variables

 Remember that other factors can influence your dependent variable.
-Identify and control these variables to ensure that your results are accurate.
-Control variables are factors that you keep constant throughout the experiment so they don't affect the relationship between your independent and dependent variables.
+Identify and control these variables to see to it that your results are accurate.
+Control variables are factors that you keep constant throughout the experiment so they don't affect the relationship between your independent and dependent variables Most people skip this — try not to..

 Control variables are essential for ensuring the validity and reliability of your research.
 By keeping these variables constant, you can isolate the effect of the independent variable on the dependent variable and draw more accurate conclusions.